Information below last updated in Fall 2014. Please check back soon for 2015 registration dates and election information.

 Military and overseas citizens can send and receive voting materials by fax and email.
 If you wish to use the fax or email options, you must indicate this on your FPCA.
 Instructions for doing so are found on the FVAP's North Carolina-specific FPCA page.

-Military and overseas citizens can use the Federal Write-In Absentee Ballot (FWAB) if they are concerned with receiving their printed ballot and returning it by returning it by Election day (11/6/2012) if emailed or faxed, or by 11/15/2012 if mailed.
+Military and overseas citizens can use the Federal Write-In Absentee Ballot (FWAB) if they are concerned with receiving their printed ballot and returning it by Election day if emailed or faxed.
 The FWAB is a blank ballot on which voters write in their choices.
 The FWAB may also be used to register to vote and to apply for the absentee ballot, all in one step.
 If the FWAB is being used to register to vote, it must be received by 5pm on the day before the election.
 For specific instructions, visit the Federal Voting Assistance Program's North Carolina-specific FWAB page.

 For more information for voters with mental disabilities, visit The Bazelon Center for Mental Health Law and National Disability Rights Network’s document: “Voting Rights Guide for People with Mental Disabilities.”